getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 # You Don't Know JS: ES6 & Beyond
 # Chapter 7: Meta Programming

-Meta Programming is programming where the operation targets the behavior of the program itself.
+Meta programming is programming where the operation targets the behavior of the program itself.
 In other words, it's programming the programming of your program.
-Yeah, a mouthful, huh!?
+Yeah, a mouthful, huh?

 For example, if you probe the relationship between one object `a` and another `b` -- are they `[[Prototype]]` linked? -- using `a.isPrototype(b)`, this is commonly referred to as introspection, a form of meta programming.
 Macros (which don't exist in JS, yet) --  where the code modifies itself at compile time -- are another obvious example of meta programming.
 Enumerating the keys of an object with a `for..in` loop, or checking if an object is an *instance of* a "class constructor", are other common meta programming tasks.